History of the Roman Empire: Domitian (81–96)

-96–180: Five Good Emperors
+Five Good Emperors (96–180)

 The next century came to be known as the period of the "Five Good Emperors", in which the succession was peaceful and the Empire prosperous.
 The emperors of this period were Nerva (96–98), Trajan (98–117), Hadrian (117–138), Antoninus Pius (138–161) and Marcus Aurelius (161–180), each one adopted by his predecessor as his successor during the former's lifetime.
 While their respective choices of successor were based upon the merits of the individual men they selected rather than dynastic, it has been argued that the real reason for the lasting success of the adoptive scheme of succession lay more with the fact that none but the last had a natural heir.

 The last two emperors of the "Five Good Emperors" and Commodus are also called Antonines.

-96–98: Nerva
+Nerva (96–98)

 After his accession, Nerva set a new tone: he released those imprisoned for treason, banned future prosecutions for treason, restored much confiscated property, and involved the Roman Senate in his rule.
 He probably did so as a means to remain relatively popular and therefore alive, but this did not completely aid him.
 Support for Domitian in the army remained strong, and in October 97 the Praetorian Guard laid siege to the Imperial Palace on the Palatine Hill and took Nerva hostage.
 He was forced to submit to their demands, agreeing to hand over those responsible for Domitian's death and even giving a speech thanking the rebellious Praetorians.
 Nerva then adopted Trajan, a commander of the armies on the German frontier, as his successor shortly thereafter in order to bolster his own rule.
 Casperius Aelianus, the Guard Prefect responsible for the mutiny against Nerva, was later executed under Trajan.